pierre-jean/pierre-jean.github.io/source/_posts/2016-07-08-journey-to-the-tty.markdown

  * [Ponyhof's session management][ponyhof1] and [vt-switching][ponyhof2] articles: Great to understand the session and seats concepts.
  * [Unix StackExchange][unix-stackexchange] Stéphane Chazelas' answer, that put a lot of effort to makes things clear when they were a lot confusing for me.

 I realize I took a lot of shortcuts in this article and it would be natural that some part appear blurry in your mind.
-So if you have any question or need precisions, please leave a comment, I will try my best to provide a clear answer!
+So if you have any question or need more details, please leave a comment, I will try my best to provide a clear answer!

 [vt05]: http://terminals.classiccmp.org/wiki/images/f/fb/DEC_VT05_121708587772-2.jpg
 [linusakesson]: http://www.linusakesson.net/programming/tty/